amberparsons1/aarm-python/README.md

 This will:
 1. Get the event directory paths
 1. For each event:
-   1. Great a prepared event stream ready to stack: each trace is read in, cut around their alignment point t0 to 60 s, and normalized.
+   1. Create a prepared event stream ready to stack: each trace is read in, cut around their alignment point t0 to 60 s, and normalized.
    1. Form 1st stack (nth-root method) and plot.

 Implementing creating the 2nd stack and interactive picking to calculate absolute arrival-times is yet to be done.